t-katsumura/webassembly-examples-eratosthenes/website/docs/rust/build-wasm.md

 ###  wasm32-unknown-unknown

-This command build standalone wasm for WASI and generates `prime.wasm` etc...
+This command build standalone wasm for WASI and generates `prime_standalone.wasm` etc...
 Then we can use .wasm standalone.

 ```bash title="build with targeting wasm3-unknown-unknown"